layfey/automatic-subtitling-youtube-whisper/README.md

 # Error Analysis of Machine-Generated Subtitles

-This repository contains the error analysis of machine-generated subtitles, conducted as part of [Your Thesis or Research Title] at the University of Innsbruck.
-The dataset and files provided here allow further analysis and reproduction of results related to subtitle quality evaluation, particularly in comparing different subtitle generation models.
+This repository contains the error analysis of machine-generated subtitles, conducted for the research paper "Maschinelle Untertitelung mittels Pipeline- und End-to-End Ansatz.
+Ein Vergleich von Youtube und Whisper" at the University of Innsbruck.

 ---